gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 #### Stop the downstream flow

-If any of the test (and as a result the Job running the test) fails, the Stage is considered as failed.
+If any of the tests (and as a result the Job running the test) fails, the Stage is considered as failed.
 This causes the flow to stop as expected.

 <img src="/images/blog/run-x-instance/5.png" style="width: 100%">